In the Pacific Northwest.

 2017 – Moves to Whidbey Island.

-David lives near Langley on beautiful Whidbey Island with his wife Robin, two greyhounds and a two, very talkative cats.
+David lives near Langley on beautiful Whidbey Island with his wife Robin, two greyhounds and two, very talkative cats.